thenfour/Clarinoid/CAD/clarinoid-devboard/readme.txt

      20220620: 04 is being produced by jlcpcb

+     THIS IS REV 1

 05 - now using teensy 4.1 with pins. ready for assembly.
      and even more modular design

      this was rejected; added 05-asm and 05-noasm to separate assembly versus non-assembly boards in hopes of cost savings and build simplification.

 06 - that still wasn't enough; need to break yet into <=6 designs per board.
+     this is exactly the same design as 05, but broken into more separate projects. produced by jlcpcb.

+     THIS IS REV 2

+07 - the battery charge board of 05/06 was faulty somehow. i don't understand why and 2 fried.
+     so here a variation with:
+     - EH pad as it was on 04
+     - inductor correct part #
+     - 0.5mm traces
+     - output capacitors
+     - component sizes matching that of MH-CD42